Skip to content

 naturefix

-Wood Apple (Limonia acidissima), also known as Elephant Apple, Kaitha, Kavath, or Monkey Fruit, is a nutrient-rich tropical fruit valued for its distinctive aroma, hard woody shell, and numerous traditional uses.
-Native to the Indian subcontinent and Sri Lanka, wood apple has been cultivated for centuries and is widely grown across India, Bangladesh, Myanmar, Thailand, and other parts of Southeast Asia.
+Wood Apple (Limonia acidissima), also known as Elephant Apple, Kaitha, Kavath, or Monkey Fruit, is a nutrient-rich tropical fruit.
+People value it for its distinctive aroma, hard woody shell, and numerous traditional uses.
+Native to the Indian subcontinent and Sri Lanka, this crop has been cultivated for centuries.
+Furthermore, farmers grow it widely across India, Bangladesh, Myanmar, Thailand, and other parts of Southeast Asia.

-Rich in dietary fiber, vitamin C, calcium, potassium, antioxidants, and beneficial plant compounds, wood apple is widely recognized for supporting digestive health, immunity, heart health, and overall wellness.
-This guide explores its history, nutritional profile, health benefits, medicinal uses, cultivation, and delicious ways to enjoy wood apple.
+Rich in dietary fiber, vitamin C, calcium, potassium, antioxidants, and beneficial plant compounds, this produce is widely recognized for supporting digestive health, immunity, heart health, and overall wellness.
+This guide explores its history, nutritional profile, health benefits, medicinal uses, cultivation, and delicious ways to enjoy this harvest.

 Historical Significance & Cultural Importance

-Wood apple has held an important place in traditional agriculture, cuisine, and wellness practices across South Asia for centuries.
-It is appreciated for both its nutritional value and its versatility.
+The fruit has held an important place in traditional agriculture, cuisine, and wellness practices across South Asia for centuries, as people appreciate it for both its nutritional value and its versatility.

-Indian Ayurveda: Wood apple has traditionally been used in various preparations to support digestive health and overall well-being.
+• Indian Ayurveda: Healers have traditionally used this crop in various preparations to support digestive health and overall well-being.

-Sri Lankan Tradition: The fruit is widely used in beverages, desserts, and traditional recipes.
+• Sri Lankan Tradition: Consumers use the harvest widely in beverages, desserts, and traditional recipes.

-Southeast Asian Cuisine: Wood apple is enjoyed fresh or blended into drinks and preserves in several countries.
+• Southeast Asian Cuisine: People enjoy this produce fresh or blend it into drinks and preserves in several countries.

-Rural Agriculture: The hardy tree is valued for its drought tolerance and ability to thrive in dry regions.
+• Rural Agriculture: Farmers value the hardy tree for its drought tolerance and ability to thrive in dry regions.

 Plant Characteristics

-Growth: Deciduous tree growing approximately 6–12 meters in height.
+• Growth: It is a deciduous tree growing approximately 6–12 meters in height.

-Leaves: Small, aromatic compound leaves with a citrus-like fragrance.
+• Leaves: The plant features small, aromatic compound leaves with a citrus-like fragrance.

-Flowers: Small greenish-white flowers that bloom in clusters.
+• Flowers: Small greenish-white flowers bloom in clusters.

-Fruit: Round fruit with a hard, woody shell enclosing aromatic brown pulp filled with small edible seeds.
+• Fruit: The round shape features a hard, woody shell enclosing aromatic brown pulp filled with small edible seeds.

 Cultivation & Growing Conditions

-Ideal Temperature: 25–35°C for healthy growth and fruit production.
+• Ideal Temperature: Farmers look for 25–35°C for healthy growth and fruit production.

-Soil Type: Well-drained sandy loam or loamy soil with a slightly acidic to neutral pH.
+• Soil Type: Well-drained sandy loam or loamy soil with a slightly acidic to neutral pH works best.

-Propagation: Commonly propagated through seeds, budding, or grafting.
+• Propagation: Growers commonly propagate it through seeds, budding, or grafting.

-Harvesting Season: Typically harvested from October to February, depending on the region.
+• Harvesting Season: Workers typically gather it from October to February, depending on the region.

 Nutrient Amount Health Benefits